abhinandh-s/pikachu-bot/docs/intro.md

 ---

 > [!IMPORTANT]
-> *Pikachu is an independent study tool and is not officially affiliated with the Institute of Cost Accountants of India (ICMAI).*
+> *Pikachu is an independent study tool and is not officially affiliated with the Institute of Cost Accountants of India (ICMAI).
+All rights to the PDFs and study materials are reserved by ICMAI.*
+>
+> ​*© 2026 icmai.in.
+All Rights Reserved.*